Regional: Capacity Building and Sector Reform for Renewable Energy Investments in the Pacific

-The proposed regional transaction TA will provide capacity building and policy advice support to a series of ongoing and ensuing projects, comprising projects included in the indicative project pipeline under the Pacific Renewable Energy Investment Facility (the _Facility_), and other investment projects in energy planned or proposed in COBPs of PARD DMCs.
-This transaction TA is not, in and of itself, included in any country's COBP; it is complementary to operations included such COBPs.
+The TA provides capacity building and policy advice support to a series of ongoing and ensuing projects, comprising projects included in the indicative project pipeline under the Pacific Renewable Energy Investment Facility, and other investment projects in the energy sector planned or proposed in indicative country pipeline and monitoring (ICPM) reports of PARD DMCs.

 |Project Name||Capacity Building and Sector Reform for Renewable Energy Investments in the Pacific|